striblab/strib-styles/source/guide/pages/content/figures-images.md

 ## Background fill

 To get an image to completely fill the background of a container, add the `.image-bg-fill` class and set the background image.
-Not that this is using an [aspect ratio container](../layout/containers.html) to maintain a specific aspect ratio.
+Note that this is using an [aspect ratio container](../layout/containers.html) to maintain a specific aspect ratio.

 {% example html %}